 What is a Reamer?

-They come in different sizes and shapes, are made of high carbon steel, and are many types.
-Both adjustable and non-adjustable, removable or fixed, and for manual or machine use.
+And the diversity of reamers doesn’t end there.
+These precision cutting tools come in a range of sizes and shapes, made of high carbon steel, and can be adjustable or non-adjustable, removable or fixed, and designed for manual or machine use.

 Parts of a Reamer